 - Dental Admission Test (DAT)

-- Dental applicants take a computerized DAT at a Sylvan Testing Center.
+- Dental applicants take a computerized DAT at a Pearson VUE testing center.

 - Though the computerized DAT can be taken at the student's convenience, it is recommended that applicants take the DAT in the spring of their junior year (or the spring of the senior year if you plan to take a year off after graduation).

 - The Optometry Admission Test (OAT) is offered in a computerized format.

 - Testing is available year-round.

 - Scores are received immediately after completion of the test.